Charles-Bryan/MoA_Kaggle/README.md

 Python notebook used to work with Kaggle's MoA dataset and predict the MAchanisms of Action for the various drugs.

-Top-level of steps taken in Main:
+Top-level of steps taken in notebook Main.ipynb:

 1. Environment Setup
 2. Ensure Reproducibility